dtocre/pronabec/README.md

 ////////////////////////////////////////////////////////////////////////

-Notas:
-- Anadir link de noticia (check)
-- Chequear resumenes repetidos
-- Chequear contenido en blanco (check)
-- Filtrar palabras no deseadas
-- Falta buscar para Beca 18
+Notes:
+- Check repeated summaries
+- Filter unwanted words
-- Agrupar todo en un script
+- Group all processes into one script
-- Automatizar ciertos imputs, como numero de paginas
-- Pensar en ordenar por fechas
+- Automatize some imputs, as page numbers
+- Ordering by date?

 ***********************************************************************

-**EL COMERCIO: Resultados en archivo elcomercio.csv
+**EL COMERCIO: Results in elcomercio.csv

-**TROME: Solo hay una noticia sobre Pronabec y Beca 18.
-Resultado en archivo eltrome.xlsx
+**TROME: Onlyb one news about Pronabec.
+Results in eltrome.xlsx

-**PERU.21: Resultados en archivo peru21.csv
+**PERU.21: Results in peru21.csv

-**OJO: Resultados en archivo ojo.csv
+**OJO: Results in ojo.csv

-**CORREO: Resultados en archivo correo.csv
+**CORREO: Results in correo.csv